 - Dry Mouth – Dry mouth can be a problem that increases the risk of tooth decay and other dental problems.
 Alcohol may be drying, so a mouthwash that doesn’t contain alcohol may provide the best results.
 Some mouthwashes are specifically designed to help treat dry mouth and relieve symptoms.

-The Effectiveness of Mouthwash – What the Studies Say
+The Effectiveness of Mouthwash – What the Health Studies Say

 So how effective are mouthwashes for treating various oral health issues?
 Various studies show that using a mouthwash can be very effective.
 One study done on a type of antiseptic mouthwash found that the antimicrobial action of the mouthwash was as good as flossing when it came to reducing plaque and improving gingival health, particularly in the areas of the mouth that are difficult to reach.
 The study backed up the idea that adding a good antiseptic mouthwash to your daily oral health routine can be helpful, especially for patients who aren’t flossing or brushing properly.
 This doesn’t mean that you should replace your flossing with a mouthwash, but it does show how effective using an antiseptic mouthwash can be.